Spence beats Garcia, keeps titles in 1st fight since crash | WTOP

+Spence defended his WBC and IBF welterweight championships, looking sharp in a unanimous decision over Danny Garcia on Saturday night by controlling the pace almost from the start in another defense on his home turf.

+Judges Steve Weisfeld and Barry Lindenman scored it 116-112, with Tim Cheatham giving Spence a decided 117-111 edge at the home of the Dallas Cowboys, the NFL team that has adopted the 2012 U.S. Olympian and rising star.

-Two judges scored it 116-112 for Spence with the other at 117-111 at the home of the Dallas Cowboys.
-It was Spence’s third title defense on his home turf and came 14 months after he escaped injury in a high-speed crash near downtown Dallas.
+Spence’s third defense in his hometown came 14 months after a high-speed crash near downtown Dallas.

+“All training camp I felt good,” Spence said.
+“I told people I didn’t want a tune-up fight.
+I proved to everyone that I’m the best 147-pound fighter in the world.”

-The wreck in October 2019 was a month after a thrilling split-decision victory over Shawn Porter in Los Angeles.
+Spence flipped his Ferrari and was ejected but escaped without serious injuries while getting charged with drunken driving in October 2019.
+That was about a month after a thrilling split-decision victory over Shawn Porter in Los Angeles that added the WBC belt to his IBF strap.

+The 30-year-old changed his lifestyle, moving out of downtown Dallas for a quiet life on a ranch in the suburbs and immersing himself in training once doctors told him it was OK to fight again.

+“This was a long, long road to come back,” Spence said.
+“Just buckling down and staying focused, the trials and tribulations to get to this point tonight.
+And I got to that point and it paid off.
+I feel like I’m here for a reason and I basically proved that I’m back and I’m here to stay.”

 Spence (27-0, 21 knockouts) went the distance for the third straight time to beat Garcia (36-3, 21 knockouts).
 Garcia’s three losses have come in his last six fights.
+The Philadelphia fighter was in his first title bout in two years.

+“He was the better man tonight,” Garcia said.
+“No excuses.
+I fought a hard and tough fight.
+He had a good jab and that was the key to the fight.
+He was also a bit busier than me.”

 The crowd of 16,102 was considered a sellout in the pandemic.
 It filled about 20% of AT&T Stadium’s 80,000-seat capacity, with fans spread through all four decks and spacing between a few hundred pairs of chairs at ring level.